 - ¼ teaspoon baking soda

-- Preheat the oven to 350F degrees and line a 12-cavity muffin pin with cupcake papers.
-I got 14 cupcakes total.
+- Preheat the oven to 350F (180C or 160C on a forced fan oven) degrees and line a 12-cavity muffin pin with cupcake papers.
+I typically get 12-14 cupcakes.

 - In a medium sized bowl, whisk together the cake flour, baking powder, baking soda and salt.
 Set aside.

 - Using an electric mixer cream together the butter and sugar on medium speed until light and fluffy (about 2-3 minutes).
 Continue beating and add in the egg whites and vanilla (another 30 seconds).

 - Turn off the mixer, scrape down the sides of the bowl and stir in the yogurt.

 - Sift in the flour mixture, then mix on low speed until almost combined.
 Drizzle in the milk and continue beating until combined.
 Stop mixing as soon as everything is incorporated.

 - Spoon the batter evenly into the lined muffin tin filling each about two thirds of the way full.
 You should end up with 12-14 cupcakes.

 - Bake for 15-18 minutes until an inserted toothpick comes out clean.
 Leave to cool in the pan for about 10 minutes then remove the cupcakes and continue cooling on a wire rack.